-When a CHAMPVA-eligible beneficiary turns 18 they must submit proof to CHAMPVA of full-time enrollment in an educational institution for benefits to continue.
+When a CHAMPVA-eligible beneficiary turns 18 they must submit proof of full time school enrollment to CHAMPVA for benefits to continue.

 Primary Family Caregiver

-A veteran's primary family caregiver may also be eligible for CHAMPVA if they aren't entitled to care or services under a health care plan.
+A veteran's primary family caregiver may also be eligible for CHAMPVA if they aren't entitled to care or services under another health care plan.

 CHAMPVA and Medicare